Coronal rain

 Coronal rain is a phenomenon that occurs in the Sun's corona when hot plasma cools and condenses in strong magnetic fields and falls to the photosphere.
-It is usually associated with active regions.
+It is usually associated with active regions, most obviously in the aftermath of a solar flare.

+Coronal rain can also form after injection of material via impulsive heating anywhere in the solar atmosphere, for example in association with magnetic reconnection.

+The material that makes up the coronal rain can be up to hundreds of times cooler than the surrounding environment.